bovard/scrimp/docs/bytecode/control_flow/loops.md

-#  Functions
+# Loops

-This tests teh various ways of doing loops
+This tests the various ways of doing loops

 ## Source
 See [Loops.java](../../../bytecode/ControlFlow/Loops.java)